ipdk-io/networking-recipe/docs/guides/es2k/installing-acc-sdk.md

 **Disclaimer**:

-The ES2K SDE (now called the IPU SDK) is under active development.
+The contents and packaging of the SDK are under active development.
 Although the information in this document was correct at the time it was written, there is no guarantee that any part of it will be correct in the future.
 It is beyond the scope of this document to keep pace with the changes.
 Caveat emptor.